 Through this page Husqvarna India saw my quilts and was invited to take part in an online quilt competition in 2015.
 The theme of the quilt show was “Joy of Flowers”.
 I was not sure how I was going to achieve this, then with the help from my son I designed my quilt inspired by a photo taken by my husband.
 At that time I did not know my EQ software very well so I designed the entire quilt on paper!
 My entry of “Joy of flowers” won a Pfaff Passport 2.0.
 I was elated!

-Following that, I showed my quilt to an online quilting friend who is working for the Australian Patchwork and Quilting Magazine.
+Following that, I showed my quilt to an online quilting friend who worked for the Australian Patchwork and Quilting Magazine.
 She loved the quilt and offered to show it to her magazine editor.
 The editor liked it and wanted to publish my quilt which then forced me to design the entire “Joy of Flowers” quilt on the EQ, just so I could give them correct size templates.

 Since, then I have not stopped, I have made several quilts for the Australian Patchwork and Quilting Magazine and the Australian Handmade Magazine.
 Some of the quilts I designed for the magazine are: